creativecommons/wp-plugin-creativecommons/README.md

   need to use the same license)
 - Prevent license changes per site (all pages on a site must use the same license)
-- Display license for the site, posts and pages.
+- Display license for the site, posts and pages
 - Display license information with "One Click Attribution" for images
+- License posts and pages by simply including CC Gutenberg blocks for each license required

 ### Possible future features